pupilfirst/wd201-scripts/nodejs-deep-dive/milestone/README.md

 ####  Please read the following notes:

 1. For todos that are due today, do not show the date.
 For all other todos, show the date.
 2. Do not print anything (using `console.log` for example) in the code you write.
-All methods should just return a value - it is the calling code's responsibility to print to screen (like in `console.log todos.toDisplayableList(todos.all.filter(todos.dueLater))`).
-This means toDisplayableList should return a string that is printable.
+All methods should just return a value - it is the calling code's responsibility to print to screen (like in `console.log todos.toDisplayableList(laterdues)`).
+This means `toDisplayableList` should return a string that is printable.
 3. Do not implement any extra features since this makes grading your assignments difficult.
 For the given input, the output should be exactly as given in the assignment.
 4. Ensure proper naming and formatted code.